 If a Member requires medical services that are not available in the service area, care must be directed and approved by IEHP or the IPA.
-The Primary Care Provider (PCP) and/or Specialist must submit a request for services with all supporting documentation (progress notes, lab/test results, etc.) to IEHP or the IPA.
-The IEHP staff will work with the Contracts Department to secure a Letter of Agreement.
+The primary care provider (PCP) and/or specialist must submit a request for services with all supporting documentation (progress notes, lab/test results, etc.) to IEHP or the IPA.
+The IEHP or IPA staff will work with their Contracts Department to secure a Letter of Agreement.